 Norway seems to be the only country that is still marching forward with sustained exploration drilling, partially due to increased state support.
 But aside from that, why are states such as Norway, happy to continue?

-The above image comes from the MapStand HUB showing an analysis dashboard of Wind Farms in the Southern part of the North Sea basin.
+The above image comes from the MapStand HUB showing an analysis dashboard of North Sea wind farms in the southern part of the North Sea basin.

 What a Super basin will look like in 2030